masfranzhuo/sequalize-express-SQLite/README.md

 });
 ```

-This app use database named 'example' and 'books' table which has 4 columns.
+This app use database named `example` and `books` table which has 4 columns.

 ## Route
-Create 'routes' folder on the root path and put route file there.
-After that initialiaze and register route file path on 'app.js' file.
+Create `routes` folder on the root path and put route file there.
+After that initialiaze and register route file path on `app.js` file.

 ```
 var books = require('./routes/books');